Retroplaya135/YouTube_Learning_Assistant.py/README.md

 --The script uses rich.console.Console to provide on-screen logs and formatted messages.
 --All warnings and errors are displayed in different colors to alert the user.

-#### Resource Management

-- **Temporary Storage:**
-  The use of Python’s `tempfile.TemporaryDirectory` ensures that all intermediate files (e.g., downloaded audio files, temporary transcripts) are stored in a controlled, isolated environment and automatically cleaned up.

-- **Segmented Processing:**
-  By splitting long audio files into smaller chunks, the system avoids large memory spikes and makes error recovery more granular.
-If one segment fails to process, it is easier to retry or handle that specific segment without impacting the entire process.

----